December 4, 2023

 However, if you think about that, maybe that feels too unattainable and that prevents you from taking steps.

-There are small steps in the middle of walking daily to doing a 20 minute run that you could be taking and they would still be getting you out of that comfort zone.
+There are small steps in the middle of walking daily to doing a 20 minute run that you could be taking — and they would still be getting you out of that comfort zone.

 That would still create some challenge for yourself.
 So all those different things would still qualify as getting yourself out of your comfort zone, and you would be doing so in a way that allows you to take more steps than maybe trying to go for a 20 minute run.
-Which potentially you could be doing once or two times a week.

-Choose to take gradual steps out of our comfort zone because the main point here is that you can sustain that and continue expanding more and more.
+So the takeaway for this is that we don’t need to make things hard for the sake of making things hard.
+You can choose to start where you’re at.
+Choose to take gradual steps out of your comfort zone — because the main point is that you can sustain that and continue expanding more and more.

 Share in the comments below about your own experience trying to get yourself out of your comfort zone!
 And if you try this, what did you experience?
 How did it feel?
-Share if this was helpful for you or not.

 Remember, you get to choose how you start.